wazuh/wazuh-documentation/source/cloud-service/your-environment/index.rst

 Your environment
 ================

-The Wazuh Cloud environment contains all the Wazuh components running on Wazuh Cloud and ready to use.
+The Wazuh Cloud environment contains all the Wazuh components running on Wazuh Cloud and ready for you to use.
 You can access your environment through the Wazuh Cloud Console using your credentials and your Cloud ID, a unique identification to your environment for access and registration purposes.

 .. toctree::